 (n.) the chain of bubbles left by an otter as it swims underwater

-Chine, in case you missed it, is a word for the trail of bubbles that appear in a body of water and indicate where an otter is swimming beneath the surface.
-Yes, that word is genuine: it’s sourced from the first volume of the English Dialect Dictionary, which defines it as “the small bubbles rising from an otter as he dives across the bottom of the water.”
+Yes, that word is genuine: the first volume of the English Dialect Dictionary defines it as “the small bubbles rising from an otter as he dives across the bottom of the water.”

-The EDD pinpoints the word chine to the Northumberland region of northern England, and suggests that etymologically it’s just a local corruption of chain: lang-chines and short-chines are other Northumberland words for various types of farmyard equipment, while shoother-chines (literally, “shoulder-chains”) are the chains that link the panels of a yoke together.
+The EDD also pinpoints this word to Northumberland, and suggests that etymologically it’s just a local corruption of chain.
+Lang-chines and short-chines are other Northumberland words for various types of farmyard equipment, while shoother-chines (literally, ‘shoulder-chains’) are the chains that link the panels of a yoke together.